 You can still reply to the submitter by setting the Reply-To mail header field.
 When “your-email” is the field name that the submitter inputs their email address, you put the following line to the Additional headers field:

 I’m sure my configuration is correct, but I got errors.
 I feel the validation result makes no sense.
 Can I ignore the errors?

 It’s fine to ignore errors if you understand what the errors mean and can manage the risk that the (mis)configuration possibly causes.

 How does the validator work?
 What does it test?

-The Configuration Validator does a syntactic check only, and it doesn’t practically send mail for testing mail delivery.
+The configuration validator does a syntactic check only, and it doesn’t practically send mail for testing email delivery.
 The validation process completes locally; any other services on Internet don’t get involved in this process.

 When does a validation run?